Combining Resonant and Tail-based Anomaly Detection: CATHODE

 \subsection{Sampling SR events}

 The next step aims to sample synthetic events inside the SR using the four density estimates of the last step.
-Kernel density estimation with Gaussian kernel and bandwidth of 0.01 is used to model the $m_{J_1}$ distribution inside the SR. This is then used to sample $N=1,000$ events from each of the 10 DE-models which are combined, shuffled and split between the training set (60\%) and validation set (40\%) for the next step.
+Kernel density estimation with Gaussian kernel and bandwidth of 0.01 is used to model the $m_{J_1}$ distribution inside the SR. This is then used to sample $N=1,000$ events from each of the ten DE models which are combined, shuffled and split between the training set (60\%) and validation set (40\%) for the next step.
 The training and validation sets of all four density estimators are combined respectively to form the synthetic dataset with a total of 40,000 events.
 Compared to the roughly 10,000 real events in the SR (see Table~\ref{tab:eventcounts} second line) this is intentionally oversampled to improve the classification performance~\cite{Hallin:2021wme}.
 Setting $N$ even higher did not improve results systematically.
 The synthetic background events and the real SR events are then standardized in the SR without the logit transformation.

 The distributions of the synthetic events are shown in orange in figure \ref{fig:SampledEvents}.
-In all our models the signal is located in a resonance in $m_{J_2}$ and in the tail of the $p_T^\text{miss}$ distribution.
-The density-estimation has to model the shape reasonably well so this powerful classification feature can be leveraged.
+In all of our models the signal is located in a resonance in $m_{J_2}$ and in the tail of the $p_T^\text{miss}$ distribution.
+The density estimation has to model the shape reasonably well so this powerful classification feature can be leveraged.
 This is accomplished successfully as shown in figure \ref{fig:SampledEvents}.